 A back operation can help you find relief from spine pain.
-Conditions that cause this pain in the back and neck include bulging disc, herniated disc, degenerative disc disease, and bone spurs.
+Conditions that cause this pain in the neck and back could include a bulging disc, herniated disc, degenerative disc disease, and bone spurs.
 Since back pain from these conditions can be extremely debilitating, it may seem like deciding to undergo a back operation is an easy choice.
-However, it is always important to consider the benefits and drawbacks of a back operation and to have realistic expectations about what to can expect after the procedure.
+However, it is always important to consider the benefits and drawbacks of a back operation and to have realistic expectations about what to anticipate after the procedure.

-However, there is an alternative to a traditional surgery.
-Minimally invasive, endoscopic procedures can not only help to relieve your back and neck pain, but also often come with a shorter recovery time.
-Often, most patients can return to unrestricted levels of activity within 8 to 12 weeks.
+However, there is an alternative to a traditional open back surgery.
+Minimally invasive procedures not only can help to relieve your neck and back pain, but also often come with a shorter recovery time.

-Additionally, because the incision for a laser-assisted surgery is only about three-quarters of an inch, the risk of infection is extremely low.
+Additionally, because the incision for a minimally invasive surgery is small, the risk of infection is extremely low.

-To learn more about a minimally invasive back operation from Laser Spine Institute (LSI), contact us today.
+To learn more about a minimally invasive back operation from Laser Spine Institute, contact us today.
 We can also provide you with a free review of your MRI or CT scan.